 SAPA 101 Training Sessions are the first step to becoming a SAPA advocate.
-These 2-hour sessions are held in the DUC Alumni Room (bottom floor of the DUC) from 7-9 PM and cover sexual assault myths and facts, Emory and greater Atlanta resources, sexual misconduct policies, and basics on survivor care and response.
+These 2-hour sessions cover sexual assault myths and facts, Emory and greater Atlanta resources, sexual misconduct policies, and basics on survivor care and response.

 After completing a SAPA 101 Training Session, you are considered a SAPA trainee.
 You must then schedule a followup interview with a SAPA Peer Facilitator and attend a CEM to become a SAPA Advocate.

 Once you complete these three things, your name will be put on our website as a SAPA Advocate and you will receive a SAPA t-shirt and sticker so survivors can easily identify you!

 - Monday, August 28, 6-8pm in Candler 122

 - Tuesday, September 12, 6-8pm in Candler 120

 - Wednesday, October 4, 6-8pm in Candler 122

 - Thursday, October 26, 6-8pm in Candler 120

 - Saturday, November 18, 10am-12pm in Candler 120

 - Monday, December 4, 6-8pm in Candler 122